 Compensation income can be loosely defined as all wages or payments you receive for your services.
-Discounts on shares are included in this category of income, so it is added to your wages and reported on Form W-2; however, it is not subject to FICA.
+Discounts on shares are included in this income, so it's added to your wages and reported on Form W-2.
+But it's not subject to FICA taxes.

-Compensation income from an ESPP is added to your reported earnings but is not added to your paycheck (because the value is in your brokerage account or the stock itself).
-For reporting purposes, the broker reports the transaction and the income on a Form 1099-B.
+Compensation income from an ESPP is added to your earnings.
+But it's not added to your paycheck.
+The value is in your brokerage account or in the stock itself.
+The broker reports the transaction and the income on Form 1099-B.

-First, calculate compensation income from scratch, using all the brokerage statements and tax documents the client provides.
-Compare your calculation to the amount on your Form W-2.
+First calculate compensation income from scratch, using all your brokerage statements and tax documents.
+Compare your result to the amount on your Form W-2.

-Second, calculate basis, also from scratch.
-Calculate the original basis, then calculate the adjusted basis with the compensation income added in (and the brokerage commissions).
+Now calculate your basis, also from scratch.
+Figure the original basis, then the adjusted basis with the compensation income added in, as well as brokerage commissions.

-Compare these basis figures to those that appear on the Form 1099-B and any supporting brokerage statements.
-If the Form 1099-B shows only the "original" basis, then put the difference in the adjustment column of Form 8949.
-If the 1099-B shows the true and correct basis as adjusted for the compensation income, then no adjustment is needed.
+Compare these figures to those that appear on the Form 1099-B and any supporting statements.
+Enter the difference in the adjustment column of Form 8949 if Form 1099-B shows only the "original" basis.
+No adjustment is needed if the 1099-B shows the true and correct basis as adjusted for the compensation income.